A Simulator for LLVM Bitcode: Navigating the State Space

-As mentioned in Section~\ref{sec:debuggers}, a simulator can precisely control thread interleaving.
-This follows from the fact it is built on the same foundation as a model checker -- since a model checker typically explores all possible interleavings, the underlying virtual machine must provide means to switch threads at relevant points.
-However, many instruction interleavings have equivalent effects, and for this reason, allowing threads to be switched at arbitrary points is wasteful, both in model checking and in simulation. \divm{} explicitly marks points in the instruction stream where threads may be switched, and this restriction is carried over to the simulator.
+As mentioned in Section~\ref{sec:debuggers}, a simulator can precisely control thread interleaving: the underlying virtual machine provides means to switch threads at all relevant points.
+However, many instruction interleavings have equivalent effects, and for this reason, allowing threads to be switched at arbitrary points would be wasteful.
+For this reason, \divm{} explicitly marks points in the instruction stream where threads may be switched, and this behaviour is carried over to the simulator.
 These \emph{interrupt points} are inserted in such a manner that all possible behaviours of the program are retained in the state space.
 From a simulation point of view, the downside is that the interleaving may not be the most intuitive, but the reduction in the number of possible states generally outweighs this, since the user needs to consider fewer runs.
+To further reduce the number of context switches, a model checker may use some form of partial order reduction, but this is not necessary in a simulator, since it doesn't need to explore or store the entire state space.